Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: Introduction

-where $X^\alpha$ is our controlled piecewise deterministic process, ought to be at least a subset of all admissible controls.
-To establish a correspondence to an equivalent discrete-time model, we would need to express the history $\{X^\alpha(s)\}_{0\le s\le t}$ as an appropriate function of finitely many relevant random variables such as the past jump times $T_1$, $\ldots$, $T_n$, and past jump locations $E_1$, $\ldots$, $E_n$.
-However, to determine $X^\alpha$ on $[0,t]$, we additionally\footnote{Unlike in the Markovian case, where only $X^\alpha(T_n)=E_n$ is needed. } need to know the control history, i.e., all (realized) open-loop controls $\alpha_0$, $\ldots$, $\alpha_{n-1}$.\footnote{This will lead to larger class of admissible controls compared to the ones described in \eqref{E:Intro:AdmissibleControls1}. } What makes matters slightly complicated is that each such (realized) open-loop control $\alpha_k$ also depends on $T_1$, $\ldots$, $T_k$, $E_1$, $\ldots$, $E_k$, and $\alpha_0$, $\ldots$, $\alpha_{k-1}$.
-To make the situation more tractable, we will use randomized policies (see Definition~\ref{D:randomizedPolicy}).
-Finally note that such a seemingly complicated setting for our controls is needed in the proof of the dynamic programming principle (Theorem~\ref{T:value:DPP}), which is crucial in establishing that solutions of the HJB equation \eqref{E:Intro:PPDE} coincide with the value function of our stochastic optimal control problem.
+where $X^\alpha$ is our controlled piecewise deterministic process. { In the spirit of the Markovian case, we establish a correspondence between our continuous-time control problem and a related discrete-time model (see section~\ref{SS:value} and especially Theorem~\ref{0L:value:DPP}).} { To this end, we { express} the history $\{X^\alpha(s)\}_{0\le s\le t}$ { in \eqref{E:Intro:AdmissibleControls1}} as an appropriate function { that depends on} the past jump times $T_1$, $\ldots$, $T_n$, the past jump locations $E_1$, $\ldots$, $E_n$, { and, in contrast to the Markovian case, also on the control history, i.e., on all realized open-loop controls (see Definition~\ref{D:randomizedPolicy} for the precise definition of the policies for our control problem).}} {Doing so is needed for} the proof of the dynamic programming principle (Theorem~\ref{0T:value:DPP}), which is crucial in establishing that solutions of the HJB equation \eqref{E:Intro:PPDE} coincide with the value function of our stochastic optimal control problem.